sleongkoan/RNACons/README.md

 Input files must be of the following fasta-like format.
 That is it should look like this (here suboptimal\_i\_j refers to the jth suboptimal structure of the ith molecule).
+All suboptimal structures must be represented in Vienna dot bracket notation.

     >name_0
     sequence_0